 This chalky material builds up over time like lime scale in a tea kettle.
 Usually, it is tooth-colored.
 Yet, over time the color will turn from brown to black.
 If this calculus is allowed to remain on your teeth, it causes your body to respond negatively.
 This eats away the gum and bone support around your teeth—leading to periodontal (or gum) disease.

 The purpose of your dental cleanings is to clean and smooth the tooth surfaces so the bacteria are not able to stick to them.
 A professional cleaning by your dentist or hygienist is called a prophy.
 Prophylaxis comes from a Greek word, prophylaktikós, which means “to prevent beforehand”—in this case, to prevent gum disease and cavities.

 While the professional dental cleaning Mechanicsville residents need for healthy smiles is always available at St. Mary’s Dental, there’s another important component to your oral hygiene: you.
 Brushing your teeth twice every day with fluoride toothpaste and flossing your teeth once a day is critical to your overall oral health and the appearance of your smile.

-The question is—are you brushing and flossing correctly?
-To make sure that you are, here are some tips for tooth cleaning Mechanicsville dentists Dr. Gina McCray and Dr. Kara McCray Demer want you to know.
+The question is, are you brushing and flossing correctly?
+To make sure that you are, here are some tips for at-home dental cleaning and oral health care:

 - Brush with a soft bristle toothbrush and fluoride toothpaste.
 A hard bristle toothbrush can scratch the enamel on your teeth and harm your gum tissue.